RJ45 Wiring Diagram: T568A vs T568B Color Code Guide

 Arrangement Tips:

-- Hold your RJ45 connector against the edge of the outer insulation and trim wires so they are level with the top of the connector
+- Hold the connector against the outer jacket and trim wires flush with the top of the connector body

 Step 4: Connector Insertion

-- Verify each wire reaches the end of the connector
+- All 8 wire tips are visible through the front of the connector

 Step 5: Crimping Process